observeinc/observe/README.md

 data output redirection is a global configuration option and *not* an option to any specific command.

-Use `observe help --objects` to get help on object types.
+Use `observe help objects` to get help on object types.